bra2192826/Clone-demo/README.md

 ## Edit below this heading

 You can edit this file by typing on a new line.
 Say hello.
 Pass encouraging words to others taking classes.
+MOTIVATION IS KEY TO GETTING THINGS DONE.
+FIND WHAT MOTIVATES YOU AND AIM FOR THE STARS!
 `Perfection isn't required... only progress.
 You can do this!` `Hello, Everyone!
 Glad to be on this journey with you.`